 But I’ll also go through the Rescue detox ice instructions, explain the difference between the ICE drink and capsules, plus I’ll give you three alternative detox drinks and an entire alternative strategy to using Rescue Detox ICE.

-Rescue Detox ICE Explained
+Rescue Detox Explained

 Rescue detox ICE (Instant Cleansing Energy) is a 32 fluid ounce detox drink.
 If you put it side-by-side with a bottle of Rescue Cleanse by Clear Choice, you will be staggered at how similar they are.